-- Lemon balm: A calming herb and can be combined with other herbs such as passionflower.
-In addition to mild sedative qualities, lemon balm has an array of antioxidant activity that helps defend the nervous system from sleep disturbance free radicals and antispasmodic properties that help relax the body.
+- Lemon balm: A calming herb, it can be combined with other herbs such as passionflower.
+In addition to mild sedative qualities, lemon balm has an array of antioxidant activity that helps defend the nervous system from sleep disturbance by quelling free radicals.
+It also has antispasmodic properties that help relax the body.
 Of the many phytochemicals found in lemon balm, citronellal and rosmarinic acid are two that have been noted for their ability to help reduce stress and support the nervous system.

 - Melatonin: Your brain naturally starts to produce melatonin as soon as the sun goes down.
 Within hours, you should have enough melatonin to make you sleepy.
 Melatonin supplements are available, but don’t overdo it, or you’ll be too groggy the next day.
 I prefer 1.5 mg; stay under 5 mg.

-- Bacopa: Along with helping promote relaxation and sleep, research suggests bacopa is able to enhance cognitive performance, which may help reduce stress during the day.
-It also works to reduce inflammation in the brain that may play a role in keeping you awake.
+- Bacopa: Along with helping promote relaxation and sleep, bacopa may enhance cognitive performance and reduce stress during the day.
+It also works to decrease inflammation in the brain that may play a role in keeping you awake.

 - Motherwort: Motherwort has been used traditionally to help relieve nervous tension, and its calming nature helps support sleep at night.

 - Magnesium: Research has shown that this mineral promotes restful sleep.
 It’s an effective muscle relaxant and acts on GABA receptors in the brain.

 - Full-spectrum CBD oil: Short for cannabidiol, CBD is a non-intoxicating compound in hemp plants that has been shown to help with sleep and feelings of anxiousness.